nevir/rb-documentation/contributing/Documentation Format.md

 All headers...

-* All headers should have two blank lines as margin above them (unless at the top of the file).
+* All headers should have one or two blank lines as margin above them (unless at the top of the file).

 * All headers should have one blank line as margin below them.